 Driving in Europe (including Ireland)

-With all the changes that come with Brexit, a lot of people might be wondering how that’s impacted the rules around driving in Europe with a UK licence.
+With recent changes to travel regulations, many people may be wondering how these updates affect the rules for driving in Europe with a UK driving licence.

-You may need something called an IDP (International Driving Permit) Footnote [1] to drive in some EU countries and Norway if you have either:
+You may need an International Driving Premit (IDP) Footnote [1] to drive in some EU countries and Norway if you have either:

 • A paper driving license